leanprover/fp-lean/functional-programming-lean/src/functor-applicative-monad/universes.md

 On the other hand, it is very important that a program not only return a `Nat`, but that it's the _correct_ `Nat`.

 `Prop` is at the bottom of the universe hierarchy, and the type of `Prop` is `Type`.
+This means that `Prop` is a suitable argument to provide to `List`, for the same reason that `Nat` is.
-This means that lists of propositions have type `List Type`:
+Lists of propositions have type `List Prop`:
 ```lean
 {{#example_decl Examples/Universes.lean someTrueProps}}
 ```